ginseng666/Abgeordnete-MPs-Austria-1920-2021/README.md

-# Nationalratsabgeordnete und Mitglieder des Bundesrates Österreich/MPs Austria 1920-2017
+# Nationalratsabgeordnete, Mitglieder des Bundesrates und Abgeordnete zum Europäischen Parlament Österreich/MPs Austria 1920-2017
 Current version/last update: 4.12.2017

 The JSON contains most of the available information about Austrian Members of Parliament (1.
 Chamber/Nationalrat and 2.
-Chamber/Bundesrat) since 1920.
+Chamber/Bundesrat) since 1920 as well as information about Austrias Members of the European Parliament since 1995.
 The data was scraped of the official website of the [Austrian parliament](https://www.parlament.gv.at).

 nr_complete.json: the fields in the file for the 1.
 Chamber (Nationalrat, elected directly) are: